GhartiArjun/SeleniumTestNGFramework/README.md

 # SeleniumTestNGFramework

-This is a selenium testng auomation framweork.
+This is a selenium testNG auomation framweork.
 The language used here to creat test script is in java.